 Government and partners have identified 725,000 urban poor in COVID-19 hotspots, including Nairobi, Kwale, Kilifi, Mombasa and Nakuru to be targeted through government response.

+Workers in the informal economy may not be able to stay at home when they are sick without paid sick leave.
+People living in or near poverty often lack disposable cash and cannot easily stockpile food in times of pandemics.
+Hunger, malnutrition, pneumonia and other forms of health-related shocks and stresses compound vulnerability to the COVID19 pandemic.
 In a context where up to 84 per cent of all jobs are in the informal sector (which excludes small-scale farming and pastoralist activities) and the urban poor spend an estimated 50 per cent of daily income on food, the slowdown in economic activity due to movement restrictions has affected their ability to buy their minimum food and non-food needs (KNBS, 2019; KFSSG, 2010).

 A few small maturing swarms of desert locusts persist in Samburu county, and local breeding could eventually occur in the north-west with the short rains.
 There is a low risk that a few swarms currently in Ethiopia may arrive in the north-east about mid-November while the next generation of swarms that form in eastern Ethiopia and central Somalia are likely to arrive from mid-December onwards.

 At least 56,000 households out of the targeted 70,500 households in the informal settlements in Nairobi have been supported with cash transfers to mitigate the effects of COVID-19.
 WFP plans to reach the planned 70,500 by the end of October.
 Each household is entitled to a month cash transfer valued at 4,000 Kenyan Shillings (about US$37) over a four-month period.